Feyerabend/ABC80/README.md

 commands to lookup clocks and do some timing.
 Etc.

-Also can be noted that almost half of the code is actually sound, grahics, presentation, ending, tunes, interactivity with questions/answers etc. That is, most of the code is not about the actual game logic.
+Also can be noted that almost half of the code is actually sound, graphics, presentation, ending, tunes, interactivity with questions/answers etc. That is, most of the code is not about the actual game logic.
 This is important from the standpoint of what makes a game in this early era of video games is *not only the time playing*.
 It is about *the whole experience*,